 Preference in the selection process will be given to applicants who

-- have participated or are currently enrolled in the ACMRS Study Abroad Summer Program or other ASU Study Abroad Program; and
+- have participated or are currently enrolled in an ACMRS Study Abroad Summer Program or other ASU Study Abroad Program; and

 - have a concentration in English Literature.

 Previous recipients of the Nick Ivins Memorial Literature Scholarship are no longer eligible to apply.

 2012-2013: [No award given]

 2011-2012: Anissa Voron

 2009-2010: Kristilyn Baldwin

 2007-2008: Emily M. Reynolds

 2006-2007: William Cioffi, Ding Ding Zheng